pyOpenSci/software-peer-review/how-to/author-guide.md

-If you have questions about any of the elements listed below, you can check out our [pyOpenSci Python packaging guide](https://www.pyopensci.org/python-package-guide) which includes an overview discussion of best practices for Python packaging including discussions of:
+If you have questions about any of the elements listed below, you can check out our [pyOpenSci Python packaging guide](https://www.pyopensci.org/python-package-guide) which includes an overview discussion of best practices for Python packaging, including discussions of:

 - Tools that you can use to create your package
 - Tools for creating and publishing documentation.
-- Resources for creating files such as the README file, code of conduct, contributing guide and more.
+- Resources for creating files such as the README file, code of conduct, contributing guide, and more.

 ```{include} ../appendices/editor-in-chief-checks.md